app-generator/app-generator/docs/source/developer-tools/dynamic-api.rst

     :description: A simple tool for coding Secure APIs on top of DRF and Django (open-source library) with minimal configuration effort
     :keywords: dynamic api, dynamic services, dynamic tool, django api generator

-A simple tool for coding Secure APIs on top of DRF and Django (open-source library) with minimal configuration effort.
+A simple tool for Coding Secure APIs on top of DRF and Django (open-source library) with minimal configuration effort.
 Starters and services that uses the pattern:

 - `Datta Able Django </product/datta-able/django/>`__ - Free Product that provides the `Dynamic API Demo <https://django-datta.onrender.com/api/product/>`__
 - `Django App Generator </tools/django-generator/>`__ - the service that include this option (PRO Users)